AidaQS/mobile-task-manager-AidaQS/README.md

 > This assignment is part of the Mobile Development course at Escola Superior de Enxeñaría Informática at Universidade de Vigo.
-> See the course syllabus and lab instructions for more details. ee the course syllabus and lab instructions for more details.
+> See the course syllabus and lab instructions for more details.